-Erin Hill (2014) Assistant Professor, Business

-Golden Gate University, BBA, 2001; Northwestern California University, JD, 2005; Thomas Jefferson School of Law, LLM, 2011.
+Erin Hill (2014) Associate Dean and Assistant Professor, School of Business BBA, Golden Gate University, 2001; JD, Northwestern California University, 2005; LLM, Thomas Jefferson School of Law, 2011.

 Erin's passion is to inspire, mentor, and educate.
 She believes that we are called as Christians to be the light in the world and promote justice.
 Erin encourages her students to be bold in their approach of incorporating biblical principles into their personal, as well as professional, lives.